 3. You don’t have a compelling offer for the donor to inspire them to give.

-4. You aren’t telling the donor that her giving made a difference.
+4. You aren’t telling the donor that their giving made a difference.

 In all my years of fundraising, items 2, 3 and 4 are usually the reasons we see donors giving less or the same amount year after year.

 This donor fatigue thing is like a chicken-and-egg situation.
-Non-profit leaders hear there is donor fatigue out there, therefore they tell their fundraisers not to ask a donor for gift or to reduce the number of times they ask for a gift.
+Non-profit leaders hear that donor fatigue is a major issue, therefore they tell their fundraisers not to ask a donor for gift or to reduce the number of times they ask for a gift.
 This is what happened with many non-profits during the pandemic in 2020.
 Many fundraisers were told by leadership to either reduce or stop soliciting.
 Guess what happened?
-Amazingly, donors stop giving, or they gave less!
+Amazingly, donors stopped giving, or they gave less!

-However, the non-profits that ignored the “donor fatigue” myth and are out there creating solid relationships with donors, figuring out their passions and interests, spending a ton of time and resources on coming up with offers that have a compelling need and a believable solution, telling the donor their giving is making a difference – these organizations are seeing fantastic growth and are doing just fine.
+However, the non-profits that ignored the “donor fatigue” myth and continued creating solid relationships with donors, figuring out their passions and interests, spending a ton of time and resources on coming up with offers that have a compelling need and a believable solution, telling the donor their giving is making a difference – these organizations are seeing fantastic growth and are doing just fine.

 When you do this, you’ll see donors continue giving, giving more, and giving transformational gifts, regardless of what’s going on in the world.